teacheredu-euniwell/oer-diversity-inclusion/README.md

 ## UNESCO Global Education Report on Inclusion and Education

-> "Education makes an essential contribution to building inclusive and democratic societies, where differences of opinion can be
-> freely expressed and where the wide range of voices can be heard, in pursuit of social cohesion and in a celebration of diversity."
+> "Education makes an essential contribution to building inclusive and democratic societies, where differences of opinion can be freely expressed and where the wide range of voices can be heard, in pursuit of social cohesion and in a celebration of diversity."
 >
-> --Right Honourable Helen Clark, Chair of the GEM Report Advisory Board, Former Prime Minister of New Zealand.
+> -- Right Honourable Helen Clark, Chair of the GEM Report Advisory Board, Former Prime Minister of New Zealand.
 (2020)[^1]

 Inclusion and Education
 -------